leodeslf/leaf/summs/ux/ux-foundations-ixd/the_ixd_model.md

 ### Ambient feedback

-* Subtle, continuous change to the interface that provide useful information at a glance.
+* Subtle, continuous change to the interface that provides useful information at a glance.
 * It usually conveys information about a single variable in a simple way.

 ### Anticipatory feedback